 When you access cloud storage for the first time, you choose the web app you want to connect to:

 If you have an institution OneDrive account, use OneDrive for Business.

 Next, sign in and allow the cloud integration service to connect to your web app.

 In the cloud storage pop-up window, you see your files for the selected web app.
-In the menu, select Accounts to enable more web apps or switch to one you've enabled.
+You can:

 Doesn't seem familiar?
 Jump to the "Original" help about accessing cloud storage in your course.